Msnow90/opennodedb/README.md

 	// foundData will be an array with our results
 	// if an id was searched, there will only be 1 result at foundData[0] })

+// updating a user by id ---- db.update(modelname, queryObj, objDataToUpdate) db.update('Users', {id: 1234}, {name: 'This is my new name!'}) .

 ```